 Publication and dissemination plan

-Planned publication of the results in a paper and submission to a scientific peer-reviewed journal.
+The protocol is currently under review; the results will be submitted later this spring at a peer-reviewed scientific journal.
 Also, publication of the results in an internal research report, to be available for all stakeholders (school district, school managing board, teachers, parents and students) is planned.

 IPD sharing plan:

 The datasets generated during and/or analysed during the current study are/will be available upon request from Henk Weymeis (email@example.com).

 Intention to publish date